RazaAli1010/express-server-practice/README.md

 2. I have try to implement best practices.

-3. Implemented CRUD operation with im memory arrays instead of a database.
+3. Implemented CRUD operation with in memory arrays instead of a database.